-Fans that need transportation assistance around Fenway Park can contact our Mobility Assistance Team at 617-226-6222.
-They can also request assistance in person by seeking out the nearest Fenway Park staff member.
+Fans can request assistance in person by seeking out the nearest Fenway Park staff member.
 Mobility Assistance Team members are available to provide wheelchair escort services to and from any seating area.
 Wheelchairs are only available for the purpose of transportation of fans to and from their seating location.
 Fans who require the use of a wheelchair for the duration of a game are welcome and encouraged to bring their own wheelchair.

 Braille and large print schedules are available in the Red Sox Ticket Office and at the Fan Information Booths at Gates B, D, and E. They can also be mailed out upon request by calling (877) RED-SOX9.
 Braille signage is located outside all elevators on each level.